Howard Stern: 1998–2004: Television and film projects

-On December 16, 2000, Stern's last live radio show of the year, he announced the signing of his new contract with Infinity Broadcasting to continue his show for five years after four months of negotiations.
-Forbes estimated his new earnings ranged between $17 million and $20 million a year.
-Stern spoke at The Concert for New York City in October 2001 in a hazmat suit with his buttocks exposed similarly to his 1992 MTV Music Video Awards appearance.
-In November 2001, Stern's production company had begun development on a weekly television sitcom titled Kane for CBS, originally intended to replace The Howard Stern Radio Show following its cancellation, with Ron Zimmerman as the writer of its pilot episode.
-Its premise followed "an oddball southern family and its strong-willed patriarch.
-The lead character's life is altered when his previously long-lost wife returns home to him and their group of eccentric children".
-The project was canceled before the filming stage.
-In late 2002, Stern acquired the rights to the comedy films Rock 'n' Roll High School (1979) and Porky's (1982) with Arclight Films.
-He expressed a wish to use a remake of the former as a launchpad for an unknown band.
-Under the deal, Stern was served as executive producer and was allowed to place "Howard Stern Presents" in the titles.
-He reasoned, "If I say to ... my audience, this is 'Howard Stern Presents', it means something to them ... it's going to be crazy.
-It means that it's going to be different, and they know I'm not going to be giving them any schlock".
-Development for Porky's came to a halt in 2011 following legal action regarding the ownership of the film's rights.
+On December 16, 2000, Stern announced during his final live radio show of the year that he had signed a new five-year contract with Infinity Broadcasting following four months of negotiations Forbes estimated his annual earnings from the deal at between $17 million and $20 million.
+In October 2001, he appeared at The Concert for New York City wearing a hazmat suit with his buttocks exposed, echoing his 1992 MTV Music Video Awards appearance.

+In November 2001, Stern's production company began developing a weekly sitcom titled Kane for CBS, intended as a potential replacement for The Howard Stern Radio Show, with Ron Zimmerman writing the pilot.
+The show centered on "an oddball southern family and its strong-willed patriarch," whose life changes when his long-lost wife returns with their eccentric children.
+The project was canceled before filming began.

+In late 2002, Stern acquired the rights to the films Rock 'n' Roll High School (1979) and Porky's (1982) with Arclight Films, aiming to use a remake of the former to launch an unknown band.
+As part of the deal, he served as executive producer and could brand projects as "Howard Stern Presents," which he said signaled something unconventional to his audience Development of Porky's ultimately stalled in 2011 due to legal disputes over the film's rights.